Google Translate Disclaimer

 In addition to the information below, you may wish to review the latest edition of the Council Member's Handbook prepared by Advisory Services and Municipal Relations.
 It contains information about what to expect during your term of office, the different roles of a municipal council, how a municipality operates and tips to make your term of office successful.

-A municipality has powers similar to individuals and corporations that allow them to handle day-to-day operations.
-This is known as "natural person powers."
-These powers include the authority to buy and sell land or enter into contracts for services or tendering work.
-Saskatchewan's municipal legislation is available through the Publications Centre and is separated into The Cities Act, The Municipalities Act and The Northern Municipalities Act, 2010.
+Governmental powers are required by legislation that only council has the authority to enact.
+Examples of such powers are taxation and bylaws.
+Saskatchewan's municipal legislation is available through the Publication Centre and is separated into The Cities Act, The Municipalities Act and The Northern Municipalities Act, 2010.

 The laws made at a municipal level are called bylaws.
 Actions of council are not effective unless authorized or adopted by bylaw or resolution at an official public meeting.